alan-if/alan/doc/design/ACTORS_IN_CONTAINERS.md

 Maybe it is possible to arrive at some logical structure here.
 E.g. other actors when described should work like containers.
-If there is no description clause the default actor print out (`<the actor> is here`)  could be amended with `In the &lt;the container` or even replaced with "&lt;the actor&gt; is in the &lt;the container&gt;".
-But the default is only used if there is no description.
+If there is no description clause the default actor print out (`<actor> is here`)  could be amended with `in the <container>` or even replaced with `<actor> is in the <container>`.
+But the default is only used if there is no explicit description clause.
 To draw on the similarity to containers, if the container has a description, the listing of its content must be added explicitly in that description.